Since 2017

 Step 7

-8. Drain the liquid from the canned peas and add the peas to the other ingredients.
-Set aside 2-3 tablespoons of peas for decorating the salad.
+8. I drain off all the liquid from the canned green peas through a sieve and add the peas to the other salad ingredients.
+I always set aside 2–3 tablespoons of peas to decorate the top of the cake – this is the traditional Olivier garnish.

 Step 8